Rex Nelon Singers, 1981

 The group then went through another series of personnel changes in the late 1990s.
 Charlotte Penhollow had married drummer Greg Ritchie in late 1995, and within a few months, she had left the Nelons to join her husband in Jeff & Sheri Easter's group.
 Amy Roth sang soprano for the Nelons, joining in 1996.
 Jerry Thompson and Kelly divorced some months later, and Thompson left the group.
 David Hill was with the group for one CD in 1998 and Rex ultimately retired.
 He continued to appear on Gaither's Homecoming video series until his death in 2000.
 Paul Lancaster was also on hand briefly for a CD titled Following After, an album titled in memory of Rex.

 Ultimately, Kelly married the group’s bass player Jason Clark, who began singing tenor with the group.
 Jason’s father, Dan Clark, joined the group to sing bass and Katy Van Horn was the group's soprano until Kelly's daughter Amber Thompson replaced her.
 At that point, all the members were related once more (though three of them now had the last name of Clark).
 Dan came off the road in 2003 and the Nelons subsequently became a trio consisting of Jason, Kelly, and Amber.
-Their daughter Autumn began singing occasionally, and became a full-time member of the Nelons in 2014.
+Their daughter Autumn began singing occasionally and became a full-time member of the Nelons in 2014.

 Awards